-- 6. We understand that some assessors may have concerns about the confidentiality of the KCA process.
+- 8. We understand that some assessors may have concerns about the confidentiality of the KCA process.
 We do not share assessments provided with applicants, nor do we tell them who we have approached to provide an assessment.
-Assessments provided in the KC competition are exempt from the subject access provisions of the Data Protection Act. - 7.
+Assessments provided in the KC competition are exempt from the subject access provisions of the Data Protection Act. - 9.
+In some limited circumstances it may become necessary in connection with legal proceedings to disclose an assessment and thereby your identity as the assessor.
+KCA will not normally do so without an order of the Court. - 10.
 Exceptionally, as part of an investigation of a complaint from an applicant, an assessment might be sought by the King's Counsel Complaints Committee.
-However, we will not supply assessments even to the Complaints Committee without your consent in advance. - 8.
-Unsuccessful applicants receive generalised feedback to help identify areas deficient in evidence or needing improvement.
+However, we will not supply assessments even to the Complaints Committee without your consent in advance.

+11. Unsuccessful applicants receive generalised feedback to help identify areas deficient in evidence or needing improvement.
 The feedback will reflect evidence from some assessors, but without identifying details, so the source cannot be identified from the feedback.
 Applicants may speculate about who may have provided certain feedback but this will not be verifiable by anything said by or received from KCA.